 All medications require physician and parent/guardian authorization.
 Once authorization is obtained, the medication must be given to the school main office in original containers, labeled with the name of the scholar, the name of the medication, the date, the dosage information and directions for storing and administering the medication.
 Over-the-counter medications should be in original sealed packages with directions for administration.
-Medications will be stored in a secure location and medication administration log maintained for each scholar.
+Medications will be stored in a secure location and medication administration will be documented in a medication log maintained for each scholar.
 This form will be incorporated into each scholar's permanent file upon transfer or graduation.